-25. Section §73-a of the Public Officers Law requires the filing of an annual statement of financial disclosure by Trustees and by Employees who hold Policy-

-Making Positions or who earn in excess of annual salary requirements set by the Joint Commission on Public Ethics each year.
+25. Section §73-a of the Public Officers Law requires the filing of an annual statement of financial disclosure by Trustees and by Employees who hold Policy- Making Positions or who earn in excess of annual salary requirements set by the Commission on Ethics and Lobbying in Government each year.
 The disclosure statement is an annual disclosure of the financial holdings and associations of filers and their Spouses.
 The purpose of the financial disclosure is to highlight potential conflicts of interest.
 The Commission can assess penalties for late and delinquent filings.